simon-v/bean-add/README.md

 Type `c` at any point to validate the journal file with `bean-check`.
 If you plan on using this feature, make sure `bean-check` is in your `$PATH`.

+Type `o` to view a list of option commands that modify the way bean-add works and their current settings.

-The program is released under the "Do what you feel is right, but don't be a jerk" public license.
+The program is released under the "Do what you feel is right, but don't be a jerk" public license, and it comes without any kind of warranty.